Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 visibility chart of both brands

-the number of mentions of your brand
+the number of occurrences of your brand

-the number of mentions of the competitor
+the number of occurrences of the competitor

 prompts where you both appear together